 I follow the World Professional Association for Transgender Health (WPATH) Standards of Care when treating those with Gender Dysphoria.
-The major purpose of the Standards of Care (SOC) is to state the organizations professional consensus about the psychiatric, psychological, medical and surgical management of gender identity disorders.
+The major purpose of the Standards of Care (SOC) is to state the organization’s professional consensus about the psychiatric, psychological, medical, and surgical management of gender identity disorders.
 Professionals use the standards to understand the suggested guidelines within which to offer assistance and services.
-I recommend that anyone who desires making any changes regarding their gender dysphoria read the standards that apply to them.
-The standards set the suggested / required recommendations for surgery, hormones, etc.
+I recommend that anyone who desires to make any changes regarding their gender dysphoria read the standards that apply to them.
+The standards set the suggested/required recommendations for surgery, hormones, etc.

 Requirements for Letters for Hormones / Surgery

 The following are requirements for (F to M) or (M to F) SRS letters according to the Standards of Care:

 - Assessment and Diagnosis of gender dysphoria and identification and treatment of any other known diagnosis that may also be active (by the therapist)